fooblic/steem-flow/README.md

 ```
 It is convenient to start the script by cron every day at 0:00.

-The data in Redis arranged as follow by slots with names "steem:start_block:stop:block" and score "end_block":
+The data in Redis DB is arranged as follow by slots with names "steem:start_block:stop_block" and score "end_block":
 ```
 fooblic@vps:~$ redis-cli
 127.0.0.1:6379> zrange steem:blocks 0 -1 withscores